Macarious-GK/CloudEngineer/AWS CloudOps/CloudOps.md

 - `Session Policies`
     - Limit the existing permissions to specific level
     - only applied during a session that’s created via AWS STS (Security Token Service) — and STS sessions can only be created using a role or certain federated mechanisms.

+- `Trust Policy`
+  - This is a policy attached to a role to determine who can assume this role user/service
+  - It has **Principle and No Resources**

 - `Allow & Deny`